saienduri/Megatron-LM/megatron/core/QuickStart.md

 <br>

 ### Writing Your First Training Loop

-In the following steps you create a sample GPT model split across tensors (Tensor model parallel) on 2 GPUS, and run a forward pass through it using a MockGPT dataset helper class that we created in Megatron Core.
+The following steps will walk you through how you can create a sample GPT model split across tensors (Tensor model parallel ) on 2 GPUS, and run a forward pass through it using a MockGPT dataset helper class that we created in Megatron core.

 <br>

-**NOTE:** All of the following steps are in the [run_simple_mcore_train_loop.py](https://github.com/NVIDIA/Megatron-LM/tree/main/examples/run_simple_mcore_train_loop.py) script.
+**NOTE: All of the following steps are already put into a script [run_simple_mcore_train_loop.py](https://github.com/NVIDIA/Megatron-LM/tree/main/examples/run_simple_mcore_train_loop.py) which you can run as follows**

-To run the ``run_simple_mcore_train_loop.py`` script:

 ```
 PYTHONPATH=$PYTHON_PATH:./megatron torchrun --nproc-per-node 2 examples/run_simple_mcore_train_loop.py
 ```

 <br>

-**STEP 1 - Initialize Distributed Training and Model Parallel Setup**

-The following utility, when called, initializes your distributed setup.
+**STEP 1 - Initialize Distributed Training and Model parallel setup** The following utility when called initalizes your distributed setup.

 ```python
 import os